 The Vancouver and District Dental Society held their annual midwinter meeting at the Hotel Vancouver on Dec 2.
 Several local dentists spoke on their areas of expertise while on the commercial exhibit floor, live televised dental implant procedures were presented.
 I had the opportunity to spend time at the Life Members Booth where I sold copies of Teeth, Lies and Consequences with 25% of the proceeds going towards the Semiahmoo Dental Outreach Society.

 I was very gratified with the generous response and plan to repeat this effort at the much larger Pacific Dental Conference being held at the Vancouver Convention Centre – March 9-11, 2017.
+Thanks to everyone for their generous support.

 The goal of BCBookLook is to serve the B.C. publishing industry by providing as much useful information as possible, about as many B.C. books and authors as possible, to as many people as possible, on a daily basis, via the internet.
 Together with the ABCBookWorld reference service, which serves and promotes B.C authors, the two sites attract more than 4000 visitors per day.